-- H. Despite the Numerous Signs of the Growing Crisis, the Government Defendants Failed to Act, and Concealed Known Dangers From the Plaintiffs - 233.
-In January 2015, State officials met to discuss the ongoing threat to public health posed by the legionella bacteria in the Flint River water.
-The Governor and his staff, the Genesee Co.
-Health Department, and the MDHHS had already been aware for at least three months of the ongoing public health threat to the people of Flint, including the threat of Legionnaires' disease resulting from the use of the Flint River water, yet they had done nothing.
-The public health crisis was not addressed in any serious and/or non-frivolous way. - 234.
-On January 13, 2015, Earley resigned his position as Emergency Manager and the Governor replaced him with Gerald Ambrose. - 235.
+- 153. On October 21, 2014, the MDHHS was notified of the health crisis caused by the Flint River water.
+Again, no action was taken.9 - 154.
+In January 2015, State officials met to discuss the ongoing threat to public health posed by the Legionella bacteria in the Flint River water.
+10 The public health crisis was not addressed in any serious and/or non-frivolous way. - 155.
+On January 13, 2015, Earley resigned his position as Emergency Manager and the Governor replaced him with Gerald Ambrose. - 156.
 On January 21, 2105, State officials ordered water coolers to be installed in State buildings operating in Flint.
-State officials were concerned that this action, if it became widely known by the public, would reveal their dishonesty because they had been advising the residents of Flint that it was safe to drink the tap water and at the same time arranging for alternative water sources for the State employees who were working in Flint.
+State officials were concerned that this action, if it became widely known by the public, would reveal their dishonesty because they had been advising the residents of Flint that it was safe to drink the